 Compound interest is basically interest that you earn on interest.
 With credit cards, your interest charges are added to your balance, and then you pay interest on it.
 Compound interest works the other way, too.

 Investments can also earn you compound interest.
-As the value of your investments increase, you can use your returns to buy more of an asset, and use that money to keep earning for the future.
+As the value of your investments increases, you can use your returns to buy more of an asset, and use that money to keep earning for the future.
 Even if you just follow a dollar cost averaging strategy, the more you buy, adding to your portfolio, the greater your potential returns.

 One of the best strategies, though, is to use dividend stocks.
 Reinvest the dividends, and reap the benefits.
 For those who don’t like stock picking, there are index funds and income ETFs that pay dividends and automatically reinvest them.